-This course is an integral component of DDMMs's Global Studies magnet theme; therefore, all 6th graders at DDMMS will take this course as their schedule allows.
 The course is designed as an introduction to both French speaking and Spanish speaking cultures from all over the world.
 Students will spend one quarter studying Spanish cultures and a second quarter studying French cultures.
-Little language acquisition is expected from this course, as it is primarily an introduction to culture more so than a language course; but there will be some basic language acquisition instruction.
-The goal of the course is to help students build cultural awareness while also introducing them to the idea of continuing a study in one of the languages for high school credits while attending DDMMS.
-By having every student complete this course, we are building a strong global community here at DDMMs.
+The goal of the course is to help students build cultural awareness and provide a sampling of language study so that students can make an informed choice should they opt to pursue language study in later grades.
+By having every student complete this course, we are building a strong global community here at DDMMS.